alem0lars/configs_book/dualboot_gnulinux_osx/README.md

 ##### Using `Fizzy`

-I use `Fizzy` to manage the configurations and even if `rEFInd` is different from normal software, if `Fizzy` is powerful enough I should be able to still semi-manage it.
+I use `Fizzy` to manage the configurations and even if `rEFInd` is different from normal software, if `Fizzy` is powerful enough it should be able to still semi-manage `rEFInd`.

-I say semi-manage because the nature of `rEFInd` is really different that normal software.
+I'm saying semi-manage because the nature of `rEFInd` is really different than normal software.
 It's in a separate partition (`EFI`), possibly available only at boot time, when other partitions aren't (and can't be still) mounted.
 This means you can instantiate but not install `rEFInd` configuration.
 To install the instance you just copy the artifacts into the destination folder.

 Let's proceed..